jessek/hashdeep/old/README.md

+# Legacy Code

+This directory contains the old version 4 of md5deep and hashdeep.
+This code is no longer supported.

+## md5deep

 This is md5deep, a set of cross-platform tools to compute hashes, or message digests, for any number of files while optionally recursively digging through the directory structure.
 It can also take a list of known